alex/what-happens-when/README.rst

 - This interrupt notifies the currently focused application of a 'key pressed' event.

+*In the case of the Bluetooth Keyboard:*

+- For any keypress on a Bluetooth keyboard, a specific electrical circuit under that key is closed.
+This keypress is detected by a matrix of circuits or switches beneath the keys.

+- The Bluetooth keyboard has a microcontroller that constantly scans the state of the electrical circuits beneath the keys.

+- When a "enter" key is pressed, the microcontroller generates a unique keycode for that key.
+The generated keycode is then encoded into a data packet.

+- The data packet is transmitted via Bluetooth radio waves to transmit data between the keyboard and the Bluetooth receiver in the computer.

+- The Bluetooth receiver continuously scans for incoming data packets.
+  Once detected, it triggers an interrupt signal to the CPU to inform it that new data has arrived.

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------